 Council Resolution 1305 (2009) on the role of the Dedicated Group in identifying Internet-related public policy issues;

 Council Resolution 1282 (Mod.
-2011) on ITU's role in implementing the WSIS outcomes, in accordance with Resolution 140 (Rev. Guadalajara, 2010), further recognizing
+2011) on ITU's role in implementing the WSIS outcomes, in accordance with Resolution 140 (Rev. Guadalajara, 2010);

+World Telecommunication Policy Forum (WTPF) Opinion 1 (Geneva, 2013) on promoting Internet Exchange Points (IXPs) as a long term solution to advance connectivity;

+WTPF Opinion 2 (Geneva, 2013) on fostering an enabling environment for the greater growth and development of broadband connectivity;

+WTPF Opinion 3 (Geneva, 2013) on supporting Capacity Building for the deployment of IPv6;

+WTPF Opinion 4 (Geneva, 2013) on in support of IPv6 adoption and transition from IPv4;

+WTPF Opinion 5 on (Geneva, 2013) on supporting multi-stakeholderism in Internet Governance;

+WTPF Opinion 6 on (Geneva, 2013) on supporting operationalizing the enhanced cooperation process,

+further recognizing

 that Resolution 102 (Rev. Guadalajara, 2010) instructed the Council to revise its appropriate resolutions to make the Dedicated Group into a Council Working Group, limited to Member States, with open consultation to all stakeholders;